 Women’s HIV Symptoms

 Changes in your period.
-You may have lighter or heavier bleeding, skip periods, or have really bad PMS.
+You may have lighter or heavier bleeding, skip periods, or have severe PMS.
 Stress or other STDs, which are common with HIV, can cause these issues.
-But they may also happen because of the virus's effects on your immune system, which may affect your hormones.
+But they may also happen because of the virus's effects on your immune system, which may change your hormones.

 - Pain during sex

 - Pain when you pee

 For both men and women, about 2 to 4 weeks after you’re infected, you may feel like you have the flu.
 It’s a sign that your body is responding to the virus.
 This may last a few weeks.

 Some people have no symptoms of early HIV infection.
 But you should get tested if you think you might have been exposed to HIV.